vansh275/Plinko_lab/README.md

 Given more time, I would focus on:

-* **Better Physics:** Replace the simple canvas animation with a proper physics library like **Matter.js**, as suggested in the stretch goals[cite: 50].
+* **Better Physics:** Replace the simple canvas animation with a proper physics library like **Matter.js**, as suggested in the stretch goals.
 I would still use the deterministic `path` to "nudge" the ball, ensuring the outcome remains provably fair.
-* **UI Polish:** Add the "bin pulse + confetti on landing" animation [cite: 19] and spend more time on a fully responsive mobile layout.
+* **UI Polish:** Add the "bin pulse + confetti on landing" animation  and spend more time on a fully responsive mobile layout.
-* **Bonus Features:** Implement one of the bonus features, like a realtime session log of recent rounds[cite: 109, 151].
+* **Bonus Features:** Implement one of the bonus features, like a realtime session log of recent rounds.